The Alternative’s Favorite Horror Films

 Often hillbillies and country folk are the monsters in horror movies (Wrong Turn, The Hills Have Eyes, etc.), but what if we were just misunderstanding them?
 This very simple question makes up the plot of the horror-comedy Dale and Tucker vs Evil.

 The film is the goofy gory story of 2 country dudes, Dale and Tucker, (very charmingly played by Tyler Labine and Alan Tudyk), who head off to the country for vacation and encounter some college kids looking to party in the woods.
-The college kids instantly think they are monster that need to be avoided, and when one of the college girls falls into the lake and is saved by Dale and Tucker, the college crew assume she is going to be murdered.
+The college kids instantly think that the country folk are monsters that need to be avoided, and when one of the college girls falls into the lake and is saved by Dale and Tucker, the college crew assume she is going to be murdered.
 The movie then proceeds to show as the frat boys continually injure and murder themselves in an attempt to “save” their friend.
 Dale and Tucker just keep being stuck in situations that do not look at all like they’re innocent.
 This simple silly story is carried by the good acting by the leads and the overall zany feel of the whole film. – Henderson

 WaxWork, (not to be confused with the inferior House of Wax) is an 80’s horror comedy that is a perfect mix of creepiness, practical effects, blood splatter, wacky storyline, and insane quotable lines “BUT MOM, I NEED THE CAFFIENE, BADLY”.
 Basically, it’s the story of a bunch of rich college kids that enter a wax museum where the figures come alive.
 “Weird place for a waxwork, maybe they don’t like customers.”